• Skip to main content

 2. Simmer;

-blended pumpkin and carrot soup in a large pot.
+finished soup in a pot.

 Expert tips